Arsenal on this day in history. The March Files.

 6 March 1926: Swansea 2 Arsenal 1.
 FA Cup 6.
 It was the first time Arsenal had progressed this far since 1922.

 6 March 1926: Last game for Dr James Paterson.
-A war hero and hero of Scottish football, it was the description of him by manager Leslie Knighton, that helped unravel the truth about Sir Henry Norris’ running of the club prior to Chapman.
+A war hero and hero of Scottish football, it was the libelous description of him by manager Leslie Knighton in his autobiography, that helped unravel the truth about Sir Henry Norris’ running of the club prior to Chapman – and lead to the unearthing of multiple other untruths contained in Knighton’s memoirs.

 6 March 1948: Alex Forbes debut: Arsenal 5 Wolverhampton 2.
 Alex went on to play 217 league games for Arsenal.